We have three area housing management offices dealing with council tenancy issues, such as:

 Residents must ask our permission if they want to create parking spaces in their front or rear gardens.

-Council tenants and occupiers of former council properties need to complete the online Housing Crossover Application Form.
+Council tenants and occupiers of former council properties need to complete the online Vehicle Crossover Application Form.
 Permission is not normally given if a driveway needs to cross more than 12 metres of council grass.
-The council's conditions are fully explained in Section Six of your Tenants Handbook.
+The Council's conditions are fully explained in section six of your Tenants Handbook.

 Contact your Area Housing Office if you want more information or require a paper version.

 Owner occupiers should apply to Essex County Council, Highways.
 Vehicle crossing applications cost £284.63 (this covers inspection and administration of the work).

 Paying your rent to the Council